TERITORI/teritori-dapp/CONTRIBUTING.md

 Here are the steps to follow:

 1. A proposal for a change is submitted on the blockchain.
+See [this proposal](https://app.teritori.com/governance/38) for example.
 2. Token holders vote on the proposal.
 3. If the proposal is approved, validators are notified of the change.
-4. Each validator is then responsible for applying the change to their own node.
+4. Each validator is then responsible for applying the change to their own node at the correct time.

-### Multi-chain
+### Multi-networks (multi-chains)

-TODO: talk about networks, how to use them, network object ids, talk about the chain registry and how it's integrated into networks
+The Teritori dApp is a multi-networks app.
+Meaning it can be used with multiple blockchains and web3 stacks.
+We use the term `Network` because the underlying distributed ledger technology could be something else than a blockchain.

+It's important to understand the implications of that and not hardcode `tori` everywhere.
+Even when we only talk avout Teritori, there is currently two official Teritori chains, the Teritori mainnet, with chain id `teritori-1` and the Teritori testnet with chain id `teritori-test-6` and it's important to support both in all code.

+We define network-related constants in the [networks package](packages/networks) and generate code from it for go programs.
+You should get all network information from this packages and add any new network-related information there.

+The application user can disabled and enable networks since there is 200 cosmos networks supported and having them all enabled on first use would be overwelming.
+You can get the list of enabled networks in react components with the `useEnabledNetworks` hook.
+You can get the list of all supported networks from anywhere using the `allNetworks` variables from the `networks` package

+We currently have a global concept called `selected network`, it is a value stored in the redux store and correspond to the value in the dropdown at the top-right of the web app.
+It's important to use it only in top-level components and pass down a network in components since a component could be used for multiple networks in the same page (think about a page displaying NFTs owned that come from different networks).
+When you pass network information, you need to think if it's the correct network for the code; for example you shouldn't use the selected network to generically fetch informations about an user but instead the network of this user.

 ### Network features

-TODO: explain what is a network feature, when and how to add a new one
+TODO: explain network features, why we have that concept, how to use them and how to define them

 ### IPFS